 If you can make it fun, they won’t realize how long they are waiting.

 If your child is scared of flying, like my son is, try to reduce that fear during your travels.
 I find that talking about what to expect from the flight can help a lot to reduce the fear and anxiety.
 Holding hands during the scary part can also help.
 Lastly, distract your child during the parts of the flight that make them the most nervous.

 The best way to eliminate meltdowns while traveling is to stay one step ahead of your kids.
 Anticipate what is going to cause them to have a fit and prevent that situation from happening.

-If your child spirals out of control when their tired, make sure you are in a position for them to take a nap when they start to get to that point.
+If your child spirals out of control when they’re tired, make sure you are in a position for them to take a nap when they start to get to that point.